RichAWarren/READMEs/start-to-develop-js.md

-Now we are going to create our first website for execute JavaScript
+Now we are going to create our first website for executing JavaScript:
-there:

 - Close current working files.
 Click on `File > Close All`.